medialize/ally.js/docs/docs.md

 # Documentation Infrastructure

 The documentation is authored in markdown in the `docs` directory.
+We're using [Remarkable](https://www.npmjs.com/package/remarkable) (but staying close to [Github Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/)) to convert the markdown to HTML. [markdownlint](https://github.com/DavidAnson/markdownlint/) is there to lint the files, its configuration is maintained in `scripts/markdownlint.js`, see the [Rules](https://github.com/DavidAnson/markdownlint/blob/master/doc/Rules.md).

 // TODO: explain the documentation structure